YANG-SOBER/UwMVS/README.md

 Configure the appropriate paths in `scripts/test_dtu.sh`:

-* Set `TESTPATH` to the directory containing the UwMVS test dataset.
+* Set `TESTPATH` to the directory containing the UwMVS test set.
-* Set `TESTLIST` to the file specifying the test image list.
+* Set `TESTLIST` to the file specifying the test list.
-* Set `CKPT_FILE` to the path of the pretrained model weights.
+* Set `CKPT_FILE` to the path of the trained model weights.
 * Set `FUSIBLE_PATH` to the location of the compiled fusibile executable.
 * Set `OUTDIR` to store the depth estimates and reconstructed point clouds.